-Insurance companies can also find value beyond the accounting treatment with a “liquidity sleeve”.
+Insurance companies can also find value beyond the accounting treatment with a “liquidity sleeve.”
 It’s a small percentage of total assets, but it can be easily traded and allows an insurer to maintain full market exposure at all times.
-Insurance companies use this strategy to manage their tax exposures and to have simple access to liquidity, while minimizing cash drag.
+Insurance companies use this strategy to manage their tax exposures and for easy access to liquidity, while minimizing cash drag.

-Finally, we see them used in surplus portfolios.
-Insurers may look to our NAIC rated Emerging Markets Government Bond or International Bond ETFs.
-When it comes to smaller insurance companies, a separate account may be a very expensive option.
-ETFs are a simple way to access the exposure, gain the income benefit, and receive favorable risk-based capital treatment.
-And, if you have any concerns about the credit cycle, ETFs tend to be much more liquid than individual bonds, primarily due to the large secondary market.
+Finally, we often see our NAIC-rated Emerging Markets Government Bond ETF and Total International Bond ETF used strategically in surplus portfolios to add income, diversification, and asset class exposure, while receiving favorable capital treatment.
+For a smaller insurance company, a diversified, separate account may be a lot more expensive than buying an ETF.
+As an additional benefit, ETFs tend to be much more liquid than individual bonds, primarily due to the large secondary market, so they are a great option when it feels like we’re well into a credit cycle.
 While there may be a feeling that the credit cycle is turning, it’s very hard to predict exactly when it will happen.
 In the meantime, nobody wants to leave too much on the table.

 NAIC Accounting Guidance for Fixed Income ETFs via Vanguard